rudrankbasant/Riviera23-app/README.md

     <img src="https://github.com/rudrankbasant/riviera2023-app/assets/85751479/4c413c21-5c74-4bff-aa8d-88c29f260822" alt="Download Our App (640 × 320px)" />
 </div>

 ---

-## Features
+## Implementation / App Design

+### 1. Caching:
+The app utilizes the Hive library to cache all data, resulting in improved app performance.
+This caching mechanism allows for faster data access and enables the app to function offline seamlessly.

+### 2. Reducing Firebase Reads:
+One major feature of this app is that the app is designed to utilize fewer Firebase reads.
+Instead of fetching all data every time, or fetching after a particular period of time, the app makes calls only when data is updated at the firebase.
+For this, a collection of data versions is stored on the Firestore.
+Only this collection is fetched every time the app is opened.
+If the version of any data kind of data is changed, the remote data version is changed for that model only.
+Hence only a few data are fetched (and cached), and the local data version is updated to prevent unnecessary future API calls.

+### 3.Notification in all three states:
+The app sends notifications in all three states the smartphone is in - Foreground, Background and Terminated.

+### 4. Topic Subscription:
+Whenever a user favourites an event, a new topic is created using the event id (if it didn't already exist) and the user is subscribed to the topic (and unsubscribed when unfavourited).
+Hence apart from the general notifications, users can receive event-specific notifications as well.
+This feature was added later on as an update, hence there's a one-time function that syncs the favourite events and topic subscriptions.

-### 1. Authentication:
+### 5. Authentication:

  The authentication functionality supports three types of Firebase authentication methods, ensuring flexibility for users to choose their preferred login options:
   - [X] **Email and password authentication**:
 	  - Users can create an account by providing their email address and setting up a secure password.
 	  - Email Verification: Users receive an email verification link upon registration to confirm their email addresses.
-	  - Password Reset: In case users forget their passwords, they can initiate a password reset process, which involves receiving a password reset link via email.
+	  - Password Reset: If users forget their passwords, they can initiate a password reset process, which involves receiving a password reset link via email.
-  - [X] **Google authentication**: Users can also choose to sign in using their Google accounts.
+  - [X] **Google authentication**: Users can sign in using their Google accounts.
   - [X] **Apple authentication**: For users with Apple devices, the application supports authentication through their Apple accounts.

 <br>

-### 2. App Showcase / Guide:
+### 6. App Showcase / Guide:
-The showcase functionality provides with three important guides that users should be made aware of immediately.
+The showcase functionality provides three essential guides that users should be made aware of immediately.
-  - [X] **Merch Section**: This guide provides users with a walkthrough of the merchandise section.
+  - [X] **Merch Section**: This guide provides users with the merch button location, for the boost of merch sales.
-  - [X] **Ongoing Events**: This guide offers insights into the ongoing events featured in the application.
+  - [X] **Ongoing Events**: This guide offers insights into the ongoing events featured in the application, as this section is at the bottom of the home screen.
-  - [X] **Favorite Event Button**: This guide focuses on the functionality of the "Favorite Event" button.
+  - [X] **Favorite Event Button**: This guide focuses on the functionality of the "Favorite Event" button, that users come across when they click on an event.
+This guide is essential  as it notifies users that they will receive event-specific notifications once they favourite an event.

 <br>

-### 3. Bloc/Cubit:
+### 7. Bloc/Cubit: The state management in the app is handled by the bloc/cubit architecture and has separate components for the following business logics:
+- Authentication
+- Announcements
+- Events
+- Favourites
+- Hashtags/Instagram Posts (related to the event)
+- Contacts
+- Team
+- FAQ
+- Sponsors
+- Merch
+- Venues

-### 4. Repository Pattern:
+### 8. Repository Pattern:
-### 5. Caching:
-### 6. Reducing Firebase Reads:
-### 7. Firebase and Backend API calls:
-### 8. Notification in all three states:
-### 9. Topic Subscription:
+The app utilizes a combination of Firebase and backend API calls to fetch data, allowing for seamless integration of real-time updates from Firebase as well as accessing additional data and functionality from the backend server.
+The app follows the Repository Pattern for the business logic coming from the backend API - namely Events and Hashtags/Instagram Posts.

 <br>

-## Dependencies

-- < dependency >
-- < dependency >

 ## Running